-Preface
+Preface and Story

-The story of the future Buddha’s birth is one of the most familiar one across the Buddhist world.
+The story of the future Buddha’s birth is one of the most familiar across the Buddhist world.
 The place of his mother in it is tragic.
 Mahamaya (or just Maya) died shortly after giving birth, and her child was to be raised by her sister and his adoptive mother, Mahaprajapati Gautami.
 The miraculous conception of the future Buddha is also one of the most familiar across the Buddhist world: Mahamaya’s pregnancy was the result of a dream that she had about a white elephant.

 That dream is mentioned in the story here about Mahamaya’s descent from heaven, where she had been reborn, to see the body of her son in its coffin.
 Mahamaya finds his body lying under Sala trees, the kind of tree under which she had given birth to him.
 The Buddha rises from his coffin to speak with his mother one last time.